yi-json/dsa-py/README.md

 ## Trees
 ### Common Terminology
-* rank = position in an in-order traversal
+* rank - position in an in-order traversal
+* diameter - length of the longest path between any two nodes in a tree. may or may not pass through the root.

 ### Lowest Common Ancestor
 Defined between two nodes, `p` and `q`, as the lowest node in `T` that has both `p` and `q` as descendants